Skip Navigation

 Our campaigns to raise awareness about the links between diet and climate change have resulted in coverage in Bloomberg, The New Food Economy, San Diego Union Tribune, Sustainability X Magazine and Ms. Magazine.

-Plant-Based Nudges go Mainstream
+Plant-Based Nudges Go Mainstream

-DefaultVeg’s work, including successful pilots of the strategy in universities, coffee shops, and NYC’s hospitals, has been covered in CounterCurrents, The Oregonian, the National Catholic Reporter, HEATED, The New York Times, and Foodservice Director.
+DefaultVeg’s work, including successful pilots of the strategy in universities, coffee shops, and NYC’s hospitals, has been covered in The New York Times, CounterCurrents, The Oregonian, the National Catholic Reporter, HEATED, and Foodservice Director.

 Led Coalition for Truth in Food Labels